bmuschko/cje-crash-course/exercises/10-distributed-builds/instructions.md

 ## Configuring and Executing Jobs in a Distributed Build

 1. Go to "Manage Jenkins" > "Manage Nodes".
-You should see a single `master` node.
+You should see a single controller node.
 2. Configure the controller node by setting the # of executor value to 0.
 That will take care of never using the controller for job workload.
 3. Add new nodes by clicking "New Nodes".
 Enter an appropriate name and select the option "Permanent Agent".
 Use the remote directory `/home/jenkins/jenkins_slave` and set the # of executors to 2.
 Enter the IP address `192.168.56.201` as host and provide credentials by selecting "Username with password".
 You will likely have to create a new credential.
 To keep things easy select "Non verifying Verification Strategy".
 4. Trigger a build.
 You should see that the build is only executed on the agent and not the controller node.